 Only genetic testing offers the answers you seek, and even then that isn’t 100% certain.

 Part Maine Coons come in all shapes and sizes.
-Their physical and behavioural traits are determined by which gene is most dominant, in their genetic makeup.
-Analyse the cats size, eyes, tail, fur, paws, personality, body frame, and ear tufts, for clues the cat is a Maine Coon mix.
+Their physical and behavioral traits are determined by which gene is most dominant, in their genetic makeup.
+Analyze the cat’s size, eyes, tail, fur, paws, personality, body frame, and ear tufts, for clues, the cat is a Maine Coon mix.
 Genetic testing is the only full-proof method of identifying if you own a mixed Maine Coon, or not.

 Check out the clues below, that help distinguish a part Maine Coon, from a purebred.

 If you suspect your cat to be a purebred Maine Coon though, click here to read my article ‘Do I Have A Maine Coon?‘.

 It can be hard to determine if you own a purebred Maine Coon, or part Maine Coon mix, unless you purchase your treasured feline companion from a registered Maine Coon breeder, such as these US ones.